 Uniform Motion Calendar (UMC)

 - Tuesday through Thursday, 8:45 a.m. – 9:30 a.m., in Courtroom 3.
 Scheduling is between the parties or pro se litigant.
-The hearings are not scheduled with the judicial assistant, or online.
+The hearings are not scheduled with the judicial assistant.
 You can check Judge Ticktin's Suspension Calendar before you schedule your hearing to make sure the day you picked, Judge Ticktin will be in.
 Parties will be heard on a first come, first serve basis (please sign in with the courtroom deputy).

 - Ten (10) minutes allotted (5 minutes per side)